Healthy Lifestyle

 Are a heart attack and sudden cardiac arrest the same?

-On the other hand, sudden cardiac arrest occurs when there is an electrical malfunction in the heart and it unexpectedly stops beating, causing blood to stop flowing to the brain and other vital organs.
-A heart attack is a circulatory problem whereas sudden cardiac arrest is an electrical one.
+On the other hand, sudden cardiac arrest is when your heart's electrical system goes wrong, and your heart suddenly stops beating.
+This stops blood from flowing to your brain and other important parts of your body.
+So, a heart attack is a problem with blood flow, while sudden cardiac arrest is an electrical problem.

 • Fainting